 “We’ve got a 40-strong team working on this project,” says Gary Hammersley, Formula Student Supervisor, Mechanical, Aerospace and Civil Engineering.
 “It’s a fantastic opportunity to apply great engineering.
 We work to exacting specifications given by the Institute of Mechanical Engineering and aim to do as much as we can.
 However, health and safety considerations do limit us with what we can do onsite, so we’ve had to pull in outside help.”

 That outside help takes the form of James Newman from J-Tec Composites (Maidenhead) who was brought onboard to build the nose cone for the racing car.

-We’ve featured James before in epoxycraft and his epic career building carbon fibre components in the aeronautical and formula racing car sectors.
+We’ve featured James before in epoxycraft and his epic career building carbon fibre components in the aeronautical and formula racing car sectors as he uses best epoxy for automobiles.
 So it’s no surprise that Gary turned to him for help in making real the students’ design.

 “The challenge was using chemicals on the university premises,” says Gary.
 “James offered to sponsor us by building to our students’ design.”

 “The students did a great job with the prototype,” says James.
 “I used their mould to make a thick fibreglass part which I then dressed to make a really smooth split mould, much the same as the students had done.
 I decided to make the carbon fibre part in two halves and join them after.
 This was due to access restrictions into the depth of the mould – I have no idea how they managed to make the prototype nose as one piece, how they got into the depth and length of the nose.”